Summary of Legislative Changes

 BIA s.
 65.12; CCAA s.
 33

 Liability of Licensed Insolvency Trustees

 LITs, interim receivers, receivers and monitors who carry on the business of the debtor will not be personally liable for claims that existed or are calculated by reference to a period before their appointment, explicitly including liability as a "successor employer."

 BIA s.
 14.06(1.2) and s.
 14.06(1.3); CCAA s.
 11.8

-Monitors under the CCAA must be licensed trustees and the company's auditor may not be the monitor except with permission of the court.
+Monitors under the CCAA must be a LIT and the company's auditor may not be the monitor except with permission of the court.

 CCAA s.
 11.7